Visiting the Palace of Versailles: A Complete Guide from Paris

 Marie Antoinette is history's most famous scapegoat.
 The Austrian archduchess married the future Louis XVI at 14 and became queen at 19.
 She was criticized for her spending, her fashion, and her supposed detachment, famously (and likely falsely) quoted as saying "Let them eat cake."

 Quirkier trivia: She had a private hamlet built on the grounds, the Hameau de la Reine, where she and her friends would dress as shepherdesses and pretend to farm.
-It was the 18th-century version of rich people going glamping, and it did not endear her to actual starving peasants.
+It was the historic version of rich people going glamping, and it did not endear her to actual starving peasants.

-King Louis-Philippe I: The Museum Maker
+King Louis-Philippe we: The Museum Maker

-King Louis-Philippe I, the "Citizen King," ruled during the July Monarchy.
+King Louis-Philippe we, the "Citizen King," ruled during the July Monarchy.
 He wasn't from the main Bourbon line and positioned himself as a monarch for the middle class.
 His greatest legacy at Versailles was saving it by turning it into a museum in 1837.

 Top Attractions of the Palace of Versailles